 When Problems Crop Up

 So what do you do if your summer foods cause or reveal a problem with your teeth?
 If you’re in the Rochester, NY area, you call Contemporary Dentistry for help.
-We offer emergency dentistry services if you need them!
+We offer emergency dental services if you need them!